Gertrude of Nivelles: Monastic life

 The Vita states that in Gertrude, "temperance of character, the sobriety of her heart and the moderation of her words she anticipated maturity."
 She was "an intelligent young woman, scholarly and charitable, devoting herself to the sick, elderly, and poor," and as knowing much of the scripture by memory.
 Gertrude also memorized passages and books on divine law, and she "openly disclosed the hidden mysteries of allegory to her listeners."
 Her Vita describes Gertrude as building churches, and taking care of orphans, widows, captives, and pilgrims.

-Upon becoming abbess, Gertrude "obtained through her envoy's men of good reputation, relics of saints and holy books from Rome, and from regions across the sea, experienced men for the teaching of the divine law and to practice the chants for herself and her people."
+Upon becoming abbess, Gertrude "obtained through her envoys men of good reputation, relics of saints and holy books from Rome, and from regions across the sea, experienced men for the teaching of the divine law and to practice the chants for herself and her people."

 Fouracre and Gerberding assert that the men from across the sea are from Britain and Ireland and also highlight this as an example of the importance of Rome to the Franks long before Charlemagne ever had a relationship with the Pope.
 This is supported by Peyroux, Wemple, and the ancient Chronicles of Fredegar.

 She welcomed foreigners, lay or religious.
 She especially welcomed Irish monks who, since the sixth century, traveled to evangelize.
 Among the numerous pilgrims that visited the monastery of Nivelles were the two brothers, Foillan and Ultan, both Irish monks on their way from Rome to Peronne, where their brother Fursey, lay buried.
 According to Wemple, "The Irish monasteries, with the ancient tradition of oral learning, were at the time the most distinguished centers of scholarship".